mregueira/LIB2022-X2/README.md

 Library repo for Altium components

 ## Instructions
-1. Clone repo preferred on C:\Users\Public\Documents\Altium\AD21\Library
+1. Clone repo preferred on C:\Users\Public\Documents\Altium\AD21\Library.
-2. Install libraries with the Library Manager of Altium
+2. Install libraries with the Library Manager of Altium.
+Select the .IntLib files from Outputs folder.

 ## Component Types at 07-06-2022
 The added components start are based on necessity